ibm-cloud-docs/containers/vpc_vpn.md

 Install Helm and get the strongSwan Helm chart to view possible configurations.
 {: shortdesc}

-1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine, install the Helm server (tiller) with a service account, and add the {{site.data.keyword.cloud_notm}} Helm repository.
+1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine, install the Helm server (Tiller) with a service account, and add the {{site.data.keyword.cloud_notm}} Helm repository.
 Note that Helm version 2.8 or later is required.

 2. Verify that tiller is installed with a service account.